William & Mary Tribe men's basketball: ECAC South (1977–1982)

-William & Mary joined the Colonial Athletic Association, its current conference, in 1982–83.
+William & Mary joined the CAA, its current conference, in 1982–83.
 The CAA's predecessor was the ECAC South, which existed between 1977–78 and 1984–85.
 The CAA recognizes the 1982–83 through 1984–85 seasons as part of its basketball history but not any earlier.
 The CAA was formally founded in 1982–83 as the ECAC South Basketball League.
-It was renamed the Colonial Athletic Association in 1985–86 when it added championships in other sports (although a number of members maintain ECAC affiliation in some sports).
+It was renamed the Colonial Athletic Association in 1985–86 when it added championships in other sports, and the Coastal Athletic Association in 2023 (although a number of members maintain ECAC affiliation in some sports).

-Colonial Athletic Association (1982–present)
+Colonial/Coastal Athletic Association (1982–present)

 Retired jerseys

 William & Mary has retired six men's basketball jerseys in its program's history.
 Uniform numbers are not retired, only ceremonial jerseys.
 Banners depicting the all-time greats hang in the rafters of Kaplan Arena (the banner in white is for Lynn Norenberg, the only W&M women's basketball player to have a jersey retired).
 There also hang banners which commemorate their 1983 National Invitation Tournament and 2010 National Invitation Tournament bids.